 Our home is almost 1700 square feet, with three bedrooms, three bathrooms, and a large basement and big back yard with lots of room for play and good outside time.
 Our indoor space is filled with musical instruments, books, and some artwork that we love.
 Our kitchen is warm and stocked and always brimming with delicious food.
 One will often hear music coming from our house.
 We even have a designated dance floor in our living room for when the mood strikes.
 In many ways we have everything and yet we so look forward to filling our home with baby things and baby sounds and can’t wait to share all that we’ve been blessed with.

 We can’t talk about our home without mentioning our dogs Mei and Maddox.
-Mei is an eleven year old border collie/blue heeler mix.
+Mei is a 12 year old border collie/blue heeler mix.
 She is independent, smart, and super sassy, even as an old lady.
-Maddox is a black and tan hound/black lab mix and will be 5 years old this January.
+Maddox is a black and tan hound/black lab mix and turned five years old last January.
 He is an adorable big baby and slightly high maintenance, but we love him endlessly.
 We adopted Maddox as an 8 week old puppy, and although Mei was unsure at first, Maddox grew on her over time and they are best friends.
 Both dogs are healthy and active and love to play.
 Both are very affectionate and LOVE kids and babies.
 They have spent a lot of time around kids, babies, and toddlers, and we trust them implicitly to be safe with a newborn in our home.
 They will be wonderful older siblings and will love to have a baby in the house as much as we will.

 Family and Traditions

-Tifphanie’s brother, Justin, and his wife and three children (two boys, 17 and 2, and one girl 7) live in Austin, TX.
+Tifphanie’s brother, Justin and his wife and three children (two boys, 18 and 2, and one girl, 8) live in Austin, TX.
 Tifphanie’s parents recently sold the family home in western Nebraska to go live near the grandkids in Texas.
 This was a monumental event in the family.
-We all met in Nebraska last July to have one last week together there before the big move.
+We all met in Nebraska in July of 2021 to have one last week together there before the big move.
 We are very close to Tifphanie’s family and make sure to travel to be together at least once per year.
-We hope to get to Austin this February and have plans for the whole crew to come to North Carolina in the summer.
-In the meantime, we FaceTime regularly so we can see each others faces and stay close to the kiddos.
+Most recently, Tifphanie traveled to TX in March for our youngest nephew’s second birthday and the whole family road-tripped from TX to North Carolina in July for a week of summer fun in the mountains.
+We had such a great time together.
+Otherwise, we FaceTime regularly so we can see each others faces and stay close to the kiddos.
 We miss living near Tifphanie’s family and wish we had more time together in the day to day.
 Still, we do our best to make sure we spend some birthdays and holidays together, and we stay in close contact.